swooby/alfred.2017/README.md

 ## Milestones

-* M1: Generally reliable speaking of the notifications that I encounter on a daily basis.
-    * Status: As of 2016/06 this is almost complete.
-The few remaining issues I know about are:
-        1. Phone numbers are spoken as "six billion one hundred ninety seven million nine hundred sixty six thousand two hundred ninety nine".
-        2. Every determinate progress indicator increment, such as used by Google Play Updates, is spoken.
-        3. Attenuation often gets stuck on when multiple texts are spoken consecutively.
+* M4: Speech-To-Text
+* M3: BLE Scanner that detects button press
 * M2: More useful app state and UI
   This is where the app starts to crystallize in to something useful.
-* M3: BLE Scanner that detects button press
+* M1: Generally reliable speaking of the notifications that I encounter on a daily basis.
+  * Release to store
+  * Sign TravisCI build
+  * Upload TravisCI build to Store
+  * Force disabled while Phone offhook
+  * Notification Parsers:
+    * Pandora
-* M4: Speech-To-Text
+    * Spotify
+  * Speak Volume, Cellular, WiFi, Screen, Charging, Phone states
+  * Reliable startup and detection of profiles and notification access

 ## TODO
 ### M3: